marph91/jimmy/docs/formats/google_keep.md

-This page describes how to convert notes from Google Keep to Markdown.
+# Convert from Google Keep to Markdown

 ## General Information